Posted :

 run the program

-, and launch your Cygwin terminal.
+, named xwinserver, and launch your Cygwin terminal.

 - Done, next?